belle2/basf2/skim/doc/04-experts.rst

     skim = MySkim(udstOutput=False)
     skim(path)

+Disabling uDST output may be useful to you if you want to do any of the following:

+* print the statistics of the skim without producing any output files,

+* build the skim lists and perform further reconstruction or fitting on the skim candidates before writing the ROOT output,

+* go directly from unskimmed MDST to analysis ntuples in a single steering file (but please consider first using the centrally-produce skimmed uDSTs), or

+* use the :ref:`skim flag<skim-flags>` to build the skim lists and write an event-level ntuple with information about which events pass the skim.

 .. tip::

     The tool :ref:`b2skim-generate<b2skim-generate>` can be used to generate simple skim steering files like the example above.
-The tool :ref:`b2skim-run<b2skim-run>` is a standalone tool for running skims.
+The tool :ref:`b2skim-run<b2skim-run>` is a standalone tool for running skims. :ref:`b2skim-run<b2skim-run>` is preferable for quickly testing a skim during skim development. :ref:`b2skim-generate<b2skim-generate>` should be used as a starting point if you are doing anything more complicated than simply running a skim on an MDST file to produce a uDST file.

 .. _skim-flags: